ruminations/Geyser/README.md

 9 Design power drive electronics.

-10 Select a SOC for the control system and design PCB
+10 Select a SOC for the control system and design PCB.

-11 Code the control system
+11 Code the control system.

 ----------
 ## Glossary